6 Tips On Eco-Friendly Home Cleaning (2025 Guide)

 6. Be Mindful of the Packaging

 Avoid cleaners that have packaging that cannot be recycled.
-They also recommend avoiding cleaners with coatings or liners that are made from toxic chemicals.
+They also recommend avoiding cleaners with coatings or liners containing toxic chemicals.
 Many plastic products have been linked to harm animals and may be harmful to people as well.

 While there aren’t a lot of environmentally-friendly cleaners that don’t have harmful additives in their packaging, you can choose ones without these harmful chemicals by looking at the ingredients list.
-When you purchase a product, always look for the words biodegradable on the label, since this shows that the product is safe to use.
+When you purchase a product, always look for the word biodegradable on the label, as this indicates the product is safe to use.

 Conclusion